 School leaders are so important.
 There is clear research on the impact of effective leadership on student outcomes.
 Every teacher, paraprofessional, and student knows the value of having a good administrator supporting them.

-Last week, I shared the 15 Money Things I’d Tell a New Teacher.
+Last week, I shared my Money Advice for New Teachers.
 Those were based on my own personal misses and how I’d correct them if I could do it all over.
 (Today’s post builds on those things, so I’d advise reading it if you haven’t.)

 I have the pleasure of working with many young educators looking to step into leadership positions.
 We focus largely on supporting instruction and the challenges of managing people but other topics surface.
 When discussing whether it’s worth going from teacher to administrator, I always deemphasize the financial impact.
 It’s not enough to carry you through – though it is significant.